eXascaleInfolab/bench-vldb20/Algorithms/README.md

 - Adjust the algorithm file.
     - `vim Algorithms/NewAlgAlgorithm.cs`
-    - Most of the file is service functions and it follows a rather standard template.
-We just have change a few things.
     - Rename the class and constructor names from `MeanImputeAlgorithm` to `NewAlgAlgorithm` on lines 10 and 13.
     - Change the algorithm code from `meanimp` into your `nalg` at lines 49 and 66 in the cli arguments next to `-alg`.